How to Make Strawberry Cakesicles

 - Strawberry Popsicle Mold (CAKEINSPO for a discount) (Also, you can find a similar mold on Amazon)

-- Popsicle Sticks (the wooden sticks usually come with the mold.
+- Popsicle Sticks (the wooden sticks usually come with mold.
 In this post, I used reusable white acrylic cakesicle sticks from Occasional Papercuts.

 - Small Offset Spatula